icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types.md

 [Ice manual](https://doc.zeroc.com/ice/3.7/ice-protocol-and-encoding/ice-encoding/data-encoding-for-classes).
 Slice1
 corresponds to encoding version 1.1 in the Ice manual.

 IceRPC encodes classes in the compact format by default, just like Ice.
-You can change this format with the `format` attribute.
+You can switch to the sliced format with the `slicedFormat` attribute.
 IceRPC can decode classes in any format.

 During decoding, IceRPC considers all classes that use the sliced format to be fully [preserved](https://doc.zeroc.com/ice/3.7/client-server-features/slicing-values-and-exceptions#id-.SlicingValuesandExceptionsv3.7-PreservingSlices).